 Suitability for Heritage Action Zone status

-To apply for Heritage Action Zone status you will need to meet these criteria:
+Heritage Action Zones need to meet the following criteria:

 - The Heritage Action Zone should be delivered through a partnership, this could consist of public, private and third sector organisations

 - The Heritage Action Zone should include at least one local authority partner

 - The Heritage Action Zone should deliver opportunities for sustainable long term growth in historic places

 - The Heritage Action Zone must be based around local heritage assets, either designated or undesignated